pingcap/docs/tiup/tiup-dm-topology-reference.md

 ### `server_configs`

 `server_configs` is used to configure services and to generate configuration files for each component.
-Similar to the `global` section, the configurations in the `server_configs` section can be overwritten by the configurations with the same names in an instance. `server_configs` mainly contains the following fields:
+Similar to the `global` section, the configurations in the `server_configs` section can be overwritten by the configurations with the same keys in an instance. `server_configs` mainly contains the following fields:

-- `master`: The configuration related to the DM-master service.
+- `master`: the configuration related to the DM-master service.
 For all the supported configuration items, see [DM-master Configuration File](https://docs.pingcap.com/tidb-data-migration/stable/dm-master-configuration-file).
-- `worker`: The configuration related to the DM-worker service, For all the supported configuration items, see [DM-worker Configuration File](https://docs.pingcap.com/tidb-data-migration/stable/dm-worker-configuration-file).
+- `worker`: the configuration related to the DM-worker service, For all the supported configuration items, see [DM-worker Configuration File](https://docs.pingcap.com/tidb-data-migration/stable/dm-worker-configuration-file).

 A `server_configs` configuration example is as follows: